Khomeinism: Western reception

 St. Martins Press, New York, 1997, pp. 54, 117) – and which continues to apply economic sanctions against Iran as of 2024.
-Popular feeling during the hostage-taking was so high in the United States that some Iranians had complained that they felt the need to hide their Iranian identity for fear of physical attack even at universities.
+Popular feeling during the hostage-taking was so high in the United States that some Iranians had complained that they felt the need to hide their Iranian identity for fear of physical attack.

 Influences

 Khomeini was "not in the habit" of providing footnotes to his works or otherwise acknowledging the influence of others on his ideas, especially if the influences were "foreign or secular".

 Nonetheless, his ideas as a revolutionary and as Supreme Leader of Iran are thought to have been influenced by a number of people: Sunni Islamists, particularly Sayyid Rashid Rida, Hassan al-Banna (founder of the Muslim Brotherhood organization), Sayyid Qutb, and Abul A'la Maududi;

 and also Shia thinkers and activists included Fazlullah Nouri, Navvab Safavi, Jalal Al-e-Ahmad, Ali Shariati, Muhammad Baqir al-Sadr.